Card Players in a Rich Interior

 Card Players in a Rich Interior is a c.
-1663 – 1665 oil on canvas painting by Pieter de Hooch, produced at the start of his time in Amsterdam and signed "P. D. HOOCH".
+1663–1665 oil painting on canvas by the Dutch painter Pieter de Hooch, produced at the start of his time in Amsterdam and signed "P. D. HOOCH".
 It is now in the Louvre, whose collections it entered in 1801.

-It reworks a theme used in earlier works by the artist such as Soldiers Playing Cards (1657–1658; private collection) and Card Players in a Bright Interior (1658; Windsor Castle, Royal Collection) He also returned to the theme in the later Card Players at a Table (1670–1674; private collection).
+It reworks a theme used in de Hooch's earlier works such as Soldiers Playing Cards (1657–1658; private collection) and Card Players in a Bright Interior (1658; Windsor Castle, Royal Collection).
+He also returned to the theme in the later Card Players at a Table (1670–1674; private collection).